 This article will aim to help answer those questions and concerns you have about huskies with babies.
 I will also go over some common safety tips and advice that other parents have shared before.

-No matter what advice or tips you read, whether your husky is trained or whether you trust them, never leave a baby unattended with any dog.
+No matter what advice or tips you read, whether your husky is trained or you trust them, never leave a baby unattended with any dog.

 The Temperament of Huskies

 Positive Husky Traits:

 The Husky temperament makes them good family pets.
 Despite looking a little scary, Huskies are actually a very naturally-friendly breed, and it’s rare to find an aggressive-natured husky.

 On top of that, Huskies are very sociable.
 Meaning they can easily meet new dogs and strangers for the first time without showing any fear or aggression.
 They are able to make friends with almost any dog or anyone.
 In fact, because of this, they make terrible guard dogs.

 Another noteworthy point is that Huskies aren’t usually protective.
 This means you shouldn’t expect there to be problems with your Husky over-protecting the baby from you or the other way around.
 This can be seen from a lot of dogs and can be hard to manage, but thankfully Huskies rarely do this.